Nonlocal basis pursuit: Nonlocal optimal design of conductive domains in the vanishing material limit: Formal derivation of the limiting nonlocal problem

-\begin{remark} Note that one can extend the existence of solutions results for problem~\eqref{eq:nlkelvin} and~\eqref{eq:compliance_nl_mixed} even when the lower limit on conductivitiy \(\underline{\kappa}\) defining \(\kadmd\) is set to zero (to avoid trivial cases we assume \(\gamma>0\)).
-Indeed, the function \(\R_+\times \R\ni (\kappa,q) \mapsto \kappa^{-1}q^2\) is convex and lower semi-continuous (with the identification \(0^{-1} 0^2 = 0\)), and the direct method of calculus of variations applies.
+\begin{remark} Note that one can extend the existence of solutions results for problems~\eqref{eq:nlkelvin} and~\eqref{eq:compliance_nl_mixed} even when the lower limit on conductivitiy \(\underline{\kappa}\) defining \(\kadmd\) is zero, where to avoid trivial cases we assume \(\gamma>0\).
+Indeed, the function \(\R_+\times \R\ni (\kappa,q) \mapsto \kappa^{-1}q^2\) is convex and lower semi-continuous (with the identification \(0^{-1} 0^2 = 0\)), and the direct method of calculus of variations still applies.
 For the problem~\eqref{eq:nlkelvin} we get a unique solution provided there is a feasible two-point flux \(\qnl\in\Qd\) such that \(\Id(\knl;\qnl)<\infty\).
 In the case of~\eqref{eq:compliance_nl_mixed}, we get existence of solutions as \(\kappa \equiv \gamma\) is a feasible positive design, for which Theorem~\ref{thm:mixed_exist} provides a unique two-point flux.
-Owing to this fact the objective function is proper with respect to the feasible set of~\eqref{eq:compliance_nl_mixed} and the existence of solutions follows in a standard fashion without further assumptions. \end{remark}
+Owing to this fact the objective function is proper with respect to the feasible set of~\eqref{eq:compliance_nl_mixed} and the existence of solutions follows in the standard fashion without further assumptions. \end{remark}

 Let us conclude this subsection by summarizing the properties of the nonlocal optimal designs problems we have just introduced; in particular see~\cite[Theorem~6.4]{eb2021}. \begin{theorem} \begin{enumerate} \item The problems~\eqref{eq:compliance_nl_primal} and~\eqref{eq:compliance_nl_mixed} admit optimal solutions. \item \(\lim_{\delta\searrow 0} \min_{(\kappa,\qnl)\in \kadmd\times\Qd(f)}\Id(\knl;\qnl) = \min_{(\kappa,q)\in \kadm\times\Q(f)}\Idloc(\kappa;q)\).
 In fact, the sequence of reduced functions \(\kappa\mapsto \min_{\qnl\in \Qd(f)}\Id(\knl;\qnl)\) \(\Gamma\)-converges, as \(\delta\searrow 0\), towards its local limit \(\kappa\mapsto \min_{q\in \Q(f)}\Idloc(\kappa;q)\). \end{enumerate} \end{theorem}